A demon witch from another world comes to conquer.

 I closed the line to Central and spoke to my team, “Hey, you wimps, get back to the intersection.
 Gibson!
 I’m going to conjure you a baseball.
 When I give the word, throw it as hard as you can at that bitch.
 Williams, Joe!
 When I unleash my attack, give her all you’ve got.”

 On my cap’s visor the Jack of Lanterns converged on the intersection’s perimeter.
 I saw the baseball appear in Gibson’s hand, and launched a bomb at the witch.
 Williams and Joe followed my lead.
-As soon as the explosions shrouded their target, I shouted, “Gibson show your stuff!”
+As soon as the explosions shrouded their target, I shouted, “Gibson, show your stuff!”

-Gibson threw that baseball faster than the real Gibson had ever done, but still that witch caught it.
+Gibson fired that baseball faster than the real Gibson had ever done, but still that witch caught it.
 It didn’t matter.
 I’d set the singularity to pop into being as soon as the baseball hit something.

 The witch managed to say the first syllable of her spell before she was sucked into the singularity.
 Then, there was a maelstrom, the wormhole closed, and the ghouls turned to dust.